berndtmihaly/data-science-projects/README.md

 - The dataset contained tweets about COVID labelled by sentiments.
 My objective was to build an NLP pipeline and train a neural network to classify the tweets both at a fairly deep level of abstraction.
 - My aim was to experiment with pre-trained embeddings, continue train them with transfer learning and try different regularization techniques.
 - The high level structure of my approach was: data cleaning, tokenization, load pre-trained embedding, train the network.
 - I have achieved a fairly similar balanced accuracy with and without the pre-trained embeddings.
-Data preparation was important, the usage of packed padded sequences significantly reduced training time and the results of the regularizations were noticeable.
+Data preparation was important, the usage of packed padded sequences significantly reduced training time and the results of regularizations were noticeable.
 - Further analysis: train own word embeddings on a corpus with more information about COVID, classification with BERT, more efforts to clean the data.

 <p align="center">